Boston's Very Own Oasis

 The Swan Boats offer visitors and locals alike the chance to take a break from hectic city life and take in the stunning scenery of the Public Garden.
 "People don't realize how transformative a ride can be," Paget explains.
 "We don't allow people to talk on their cell phones, so they are forced to have that experience.
 It forces this affection between people who come together--the sounds are very peaceful, and people are surprised at just how transformative and relaxing it is.
 It's an oasis in the middle of the city."

-The history of the Swan Boats has also been retained in the boats' design, which has remained almost the same to Robert Paget's original catamarans.
+The history of the Swan Boats has also been retained in the boats' design, which today is still nearly identical to Robert Paget's original catamarans.
 "They're paddle boats that are operated just like you would a bicycle," Paget explains.
 "Learning how to peddle is not that difficult--actually, it's being able to navigate that is the more complex part because it's essentially a pontoon boat that is sitting on top of the water.
 With the hot and humid days we get in July and August, it can be very demanding work--most of our operators are students who are involved in sports or other athletic activities."

 Ultimately, the Swan Boats is an iconic institution that offers visitors a no-fuss way to experience Boston in an incredibly unique way.
 "I've been involved with this business for my entire life, and I'm still amazed by the happiness that it brings to people," Paget says.
 "It's a small slice of their day mixed in with a lot of chaotic moments, but when they get on the boat and come back after that short ride, they look visibly different.
 I never get tired of seeing that happen."